ATHLETIC TRAINING PROGRAM TECHNICAL STANDARDS FOR ADMISSION AND RETENTION

 Alternative statement for students requesting accommodations:

 I certify that I have read and understand the technical standards for selection listed above, and I believe to the best of my knowledge that I meet each of these standards with certain accommodations.
-I will contact the Center for Disability Support Services to determine what accommodations may be available.
+I will contact the Student Accessibility Support Services (SASC) to determine what accommodations may be available.
 I understand that if I am unable to meet these standards with or without accommodations, I will not be admitted into the program.

 Signature of Applicant